AvansETI/farmbot/README.md

 ### Systemd service

-In case you want to install this python script as service.
-You have to follow the following instructions:
+In case you want to install the python script from the camera module as a service, you will have to follow the following instructions:

 Service file: